Casey Gilliams

 aBOUT

-Casey Gilliams is a PhD candidate with the Advanced Steel Processing and Products Research Center in the Metallurgical & Materials Engineering Department at the Colorado School of Mines.
+Casey Gilliams is a PhD candidate with the Mathaudhu Research Group in the Metallurgical & Materials Engineering Department at the Colorado School of Mines (CSM).
 She graduated with her BS in Materials Science & Engineering from the University of Florida in 2017.
-Her area of research focuses on the optimization of quench and partitioned steels, particularly with respect to processing, microstructure, and performance.
+She completed her MS with the Advanced Steel Processing and Products Research Center (ASPPRC) at CSM in 2022.
+Her masters thesis focused on the optimization of quench and partitioned steels, particularly with respect to processing, microstructure, and performance.
+Her current area of research focuses on nanocrystalline materials.
 She is interested in heat treatment, formability, and failure analysis.

 Education